rgabriel01/ToyRobot/README.md

 # ToyRobot

 ToyRobot is a project that simulates movements of the robot on a grid (5x5).
-It employs usage of reactJs on all of it's events and actions.

 ### What can the ToyRobot project do?
 1. able to *place* the toy robot anywhere on the grid as well as where it is facing.